Manning Bowl: Professional football

 On September 18, 1945, the Boston Yanks defeated the defending National Football League champion New York Giants 14-3 in an exhibition game at the Manning Bowl.
 The game was only attended by 8,500 due to poor weather.
 The Yanks returned to the Manning Bowl the following season for "Boley Dancewicz Night", which honored Yanks quarterback and Lynn native Frank "Boley" Dancewicz.
 The Yanks defeated the Long Island Indians of the American Football League 27-0 in front of 10,000 spectators.
 At halftime, Dancewicz was presented with a radio, watch, and a pen and pencil by Mayor Albert Cole.

 In 1959, the Chicago Bears defeated the Philadelphia Eagles 24-21 in the Cardinal Cushing Charity Game.
 Future Hall of Fame quarterback Norm Van Brocklin started for Philadelphia.

 The Boston Breakers of the United States Football League considered moving to the manning bowl after 1983 season, however the team moved to New Orleans instead.

 The semi-pro Bay State Titans played their only season here.
-Defensive Tackle Eric Swann would be selected with the 6th overall pick in the 1991 NFL Draft.
+Defensive Tackle Eric Swann would be selected with the 6th overall pick in the 1991 NFL draft.

 College football

-The first college football game in the Manning Bowl was a 1953 contest between Holy Cross and Dartmouth.
+On September 26, 1953, the Manning Bowl was leased out for a college football contest that was nationally televised on NBC.
+10,000 spectators and an estimated 80 million television viewers watched Holy Cross defeat Dartmouth 28–7.

 Concerts

 The Rolling Stones kicked off their 1966 North American Tour at the stadium on June 24, 1966.
 Police cut the event short in response to crowd surge toward the stage.

-On June 11, 1976, Ray Charles held a charity concert to raise money for the Life Institute for Blind.
+On July 11, 1976, Ray Charles held a charity concert to raise money for the Life Institute.
 The Four Tops and Dorothy Moore also performed.

-Mötley Crüe drew 15,000 fans during an August 1985 concert, Accept and Y & T were on the bill, as were Helix (Helix did not perform).
-It was known as Summer Jam 85.
+In 1984, the city of Lynn began hosting concerts at the Manning Bowl as a way to fund repairs to the Manning Bowl and Fraser Field.
+The Beach Boys performed at the stadium on September 23, 1984.
+Mötley Crüe drew 15,000 fans during an August 3, 1985 concert that also saw Accept and Y&T as opening acts.
+The concert was moved to Lynn after the Kingston, New Hampshire board of selectmen decided that the town couldn't handle a concert of this size.
+Shortly after the Mötley Crüe concert, the city approved three more concerts; The Kinks, Aerosmith, and Waylon Jennings.
+The Kinks performed at the stadium on September 8, 1985 and drew 7,000 people.
 Aerosmith performed at the stadium during their Done with Mirrors Tour on September 14, 1985.

-The Beach Boys performed at the Stadium September 23, 1984.

-The Kinks performed at the Stadium September 8, 1985.
+The concert drew 25,000 fans and saw 12 arrests and a traffic jam that tied up the city for several hours.
+On September 25, 1985, the Lynn city council unanimously voted to bar rock concerts from the Manning Bowl due to complaints from residents who lived near the Manning Bowl.